husonlab/splitstree6/doc/user-manual.md

 # Using SplitsTree

 In this chapter we give an overview of how the interface of the SplitsTree app is organised.
-Later we provide more detail on the actual methods and procedures.
+Later we provide more details on the actual methods and procedures.

 ## Getting started